2023 Legislative Work

-Read our 2021 Legislative Tracking List to learn about legislation associated with jobs, workforce, and skills training that have been introduced during the 2021 Colorado Legislative Session.
+Read our 2023 Skills2Compete legislative priorities list to learn about legislation associated with jobs, workforce, and skills training for the 2022 Colorado Legislative Session.
+Updated 2023-02-21.

 The Colorado S2C Coalition meets every 4th Thursday of the month, 11:30 a.m.
 1 p.m. at the Colorado Center on Law and Policy, located at 789 Sherman St. in Denver.
 All are welcome to attend meetings or listen.
 If you’d like to be added to our mailing list, please contact [email protected].